 What is gestational diabetes?

-Gestational diabetes occurs only during pregnancy, and it usually goes away once you’ve delivered your baby.
+Gestational diabetes causes higher-than-normal blood sugar.
+It occurs only during pregnancy, and it usually goes away once you’ve delivered your baby.

-Pregnant women with gestational diabetes have higher than normal blood sugar.
-This is because their bodies aren’t producing enough insulin.
-Insulin is a hormone that regulates blood sugar.
+Women with gestational diabetes have higher-than-normal blood sugar because their bodies become resistant to insulin.
+The hormone insulin regulates blood sugar.

 Gestational diabetes can happen at almost any time during pregnancy, but it typically occurs between 24 to 28 weeks.
 This is also when testing typically takes place.